 The EFDSS version mentions casting, but I think that would detract from the simultaneous movement of the couples past each other, though of course they may have been using the term loosely.

-You can hear a recording of the calls; the orchestra is the Ford Ochestra, the caller may well be Benjamin Lovett.
+You can hear a recording of the calls; the orchestra is the Ford Orchestra, the caller may be Benjamin Lovett.
 This is from around 1945.

 Madeleine Smith remembers dancing it in Lancashire and also a hilarious verison at a Halsway Folk Camp following a fire drill, that involved passing the campers' (empty) fire buckets round the set.

 The earliest version I have is from "Squire's practical prompter; or, Ball room call book" published by A. Squire in Cincinnati in 1887.
 The Author was William F Bacon.

 Thanks to Richard Powers for the image.
 His document also contains an image of a Ball Card from 1865 showing "Fireman's Dance" as the last dance of the ball.

 James & Loretta McKinney have a recording of the music on their "Gems of the 19th Century".
 The sleeve notes say, "The Fireman's Dance - This lively dance was presented as part of an 1852 program of dances from Collins, New York, that also included Pop Goes The Weasel, Spanish Dance and Opera Reel."

 The next version is from Henry Ford's book "Good Morning" published in Michigan in 1926.
 Yes, that Henry Ford of the Ford Motor Company!
 But his Dancing Master was Benjamin B Lovett, who almost certainly provided the content.
 Although the formation has been changed from Longways to Sicilian Circle, and "Here" and "There" have been reversed, the dance appears to be identical in all other respects to the 1887 version, but with more details provided: